sakloui/jorban-martysmods.github.io/docs/shader_repos/martysmods/immerse.md

 # iMMERSE

-iMMERSE is the successor to qUINT, and is some of Pascal Gilcher's(MartyMcFly) most robust shaders that exist for ReShade.<br>iMMERSE has several different tiers, one free (iMMERSE) and two paid tiers (iMMERSE Pro & Ultimate)
+iMMERSE is the successor to qUINT, and is some of Pascal Gilcher's(MartyMcFly) most robust shaders that exist for ReShade.

+iMMERSE has several different tiers, one free (iMMERSE) and two paid tiers (iMMERSE Pro & Ultimate)

 ------